bobmonsour/bobmonsour.com/src/posts/losing-my-brother-to-cancer.md

 {% image imageDir + "me-bill-mom-my-wedding.jpg", "My wedding, Pasadena, CA, August 7, 1993", "100vw" %}

-<p class="caption">My wedding, Pasadena, CA, August 7, 1993</p>
+My wedding, Pasadena, CA, August 7, 1993

 {% image imageDir + "me-bill-mom-thurlow-ave.jpg", "With Mom at our Thurlow Avenue home, Margate, NJ, God only knows when, because I sure don't", "100vw" %}

-<p class="caption">With Mom at our Thurlow Avenue home, Margate, NJ, God only knows when, because I sure don't</p>
+With Mom at our Thurlow Avenue home, Margate, NJ, God only knows when, because I sure don't

 Here's another example of these recent "coincidences."
 I'm currently reading the Alexander Hamilton biography by Ron Chernow.
 The eulogy by one of Hamilton's friends, Fisher Ames, includes the following statement: